Multi-Site Trials and Research Opportunities

-This service is provided by the Biomedical Informatics Resource (BMIR) and CD2H Hub Liaison Team.
+This service is provided by the Network Capacity.

 Overview

-Our Network Capacity team connects researchers at Columbia University Irving Medical Center (CUIMC) to research studies and trials, proposed through regional and national networks.
-Learn more about each of these networks, seeking site principal investigators and co-investigators:
+Our Network Capacity team connects researchers at Columbia University Irving Medical Center (CUIMC) to studies, trials, and resources to support multi-site research proposed through regional and national networks.
+These networks include the Trial Innovation Network (TIN), the INSIGHT Clinical Research Network, and the National Clinical Cohort Collaborative (N3C).

 Trial Innovation Network (TIN)